 You can deploy and manage Docker containers that host applications by leveraging the storage management and high availability features of the InfoScale Enterprise product.
 The Veritas File System (VxFS) and Veritas Volume Manager (VxVM) components of the InfoScale Enterprise product provide storage management capabilities to manage Docker containers.
-The Cluster Server Agent for Docker provides high availability to the Docker Daemon and Docker Containers.
+The Symantec High Availability Docker agent provides high availability to the Docker Daemon and Docker Containers.
 If a node goes down or during system outage, the agent fails over Docker Daemon and Docker Container to another node in the cluster.